IFAF World Championship

 The defending champions are the United States, who won the 2015 championship after winning both the 2007 and 2011 editions.
 The U.S. team did not compete in the World Cup until 2007 and have won every tournament since.
 Prior to the American entrance, Japan won the 1999 and 2003 championships.

 The championship was held in Italy in 1999, in Germany in 2003, in Kawasaki, Japan in 2007, and in Austria in 2011.
-The 2015 IFAF World Championship was originally going to be held in Stockholm, Sweden, however local organizers had to cancel the event due to lack of sponsorship.
+The 2015 IFAF World Championship was originally going to be held in Stockholm, Sweden, but local organizers had to cancel the event due to lack of sponsorship.
 The 2015 tournament was played in Canton, Ohio, United States.

+The 2025 edition was a twice postponed event.
+First scheduled then cancelled in Australia in 2019, it was moved to Germany in for 2023 then postponed, then rescheduled for 2025.
+No announcements have been made about the 2025 event, leading many to speculate it has been cancelled by IFAF.